Animal Care and Control

 • Supervising/monitoring play groups for small dogs, puppies and PG1 dogs

 • Assist staff with gathering valuable information pertaining to dogs behavior in a group setting

 Volunteers must be open and willing to learn, ability to work well without supervision.
 Must have the ability to document behaviors observed in yards on a log, and communicate openly with staff regarding animal behaviors observed.

 Wanting to volunteer but not able to come into the shelter?
 That's okay, we have plenty of remote volunteer opportunities!
 Our remote volunteers assist us with:

 - Entering biographies and surrender form information to our software system

 As the city of Fort Worth's only open admission shelter, we never turn away a pet in need.
 Foster caregivers help us save lives of pets recovering from illness or injury, orphaned kittens and puppies, and many other animals that may thrive better in a home environment than in the shelter.
 Most pets at FWACC that are available for adoption are also available for foster, and we welcome fosters who can take pets into their homes for any length of time.
 Foster parents help increase the adoptability of these shelter animals by providing care and a foster home during this time of transition from the shelter to an adopter’s home.
 As a foster parent, you are a volunteer and helping us save lives of shelter pets in need.
 Whether you are able to commit to just an afternoon or a longer opportunity, we have a verity of ways for you to get involved.

 Foster parents are most in need for:

-- Medium-large adult dogs who have been in the shelter for longer than 60 days!
+- Medium-large adult dogs who have been in the shelter for longer than 30 days!
 Some animals (through no fault of their own!) can be passed by in the shelter.
-These animals often times just need to get out of the shelter and have someone advocating for them to find an adopter.
+These "hidden gems" often times just need to get out of the shelter and have someone advocating for them to find an adopter.

 - Puppies/kittens or moms with newborns that are too young to be adopted